5 Reasons Why There Will Never Be a Zombie Apocalypse

-In zombie movies, no has ever seen a zombie movie.
+In zombie movies, no one has ever seen a zombie movie.
 Sometimes, characters don’t even know what to call zombies.
-Like at the beginning of the Walking Dead, everyone is like, ‘So these reanimated corpses who want to eat us – what’s a good name for something like that?
+At the beginning of the Walking Dead, everyone is like, ‘So these reanimated corpses who want to eat us – what’s a good name for something like that?
 I know, how about “walkers”?
 Got a nice ring to it, yeah?
-I mean they do walk around a fair bit, right?’
+I mean, they do walk around a fair bit, yeah?’

 ZOMBIES, you idiots!
 Those are ZOMBIES.

-– Don’t approach someone who has their back to you, but who doesn’t answer when you repeatedly whisper their name, and reach out, and touch them on the shoulder, you moron.
+- Don’t approach someone who has their back to you, who doesn’t answer when you repeatedly whisper their name, and reach out, and touch them on the shoulder, you moron.

 - Don’t conceal a zombie inflicted wound while hanging out with your best friends and loved ones.
 Idiot!

-– Even if the zombie is your mum, just get on with what needs to be done, pronto.
+- Even if the zombie is your mum, just get on with what needs to be done, pronto.

 2) We Will Not Conveniently Skip Past the Outbreak Stage

 Many zombie stories start some time after the outbreak has already happened.
 Like in 28 Days Later, the main character wakes up in a hospital bed with no idea what has been going down.
 Or in the Walking Dead, the main character wakes up in a hospital bed with no idea what has been going down.
-Or in Resident Evil, the main character wakes up in a bathroom (weeee) and yet, similarly to the previous examples, she has little to no idea about what has indeed been going, as they say, down.
+Or in Resident Evil, the main character wakes up in a bathroom (breaking new ground) and yet, similarly to the previous examples, she has little to no idea about what has indeed been going, as they say, down.